All You Need To Know About

 Where has Coronavirus/Covid-19 been confirmed?

-As of May 14, the virus has not been reported on the Compass College campus.
-Kent County, on the other hand has seen 2,446 positive COVID-19 cases including 47 fatalities.
+As of right now, the virus has not been reported on the Compass College campus.
+Kent County, on the other hand has seen many positive COVID-19 cases, but has seen several consecutive weeks of decline in positive tests.

 For the latest reports of where the virus is being documented in the U.S., check the CDC website.